home edit page issue tracker

 Values: Dur Imp Iter Perf Prog Prosp

-Aspect is a feature that specifies duration of the action in time, whether the action has been completed etc. In Western Armenian some tenses are actually combinations of tense and aspect.
+Aspect is a feature that specifies the temporal structure of an action, such as its duration or whether it is completed.
+In Western Armenian, some tenses are combinations of tense and aspect.

 Imp: imperfect aspect